Auto Text: “Insert Breast Simple Mastectomy”, or “Insert Breast Modified Radical Mastectomy”

 - If there are multiple lesions, submit a section of tissue intervening between the lesions.

-- Submit the closest anterior and posterior margins to the lesion (these sections should have discernable ink).
+- Submit the closest margin (anterior or posterior) to the lesion (these sections should have discernable ink).

 - Take a single representative section of skin, noting which slice.